Self-talk for Overwhelmed Moms: How to Reset After You Snap

 The real question is:

-When the heat rises, do you turn it inward—or respond with curiosity and care?
+When the heat rises, do you turn it inward or respond with curiosity and care?

 I go deeper into how self-talk acts as a nervous system signal (not just a mindset trick) in 3 Phrases to Retire If You Want to Rewire Your Brain for Calm.
-Spoiler: it’s more biology than woo.

 One rough day, I snapped—loudly—over something small.
 I was done.
 Touched out.
 Exhausted.
 And the guilt hit fast.

-But instead of spiraling, I closed my eyes.
-Hand over heart.
-Deep breath.
+But instead of spiraling, I paused.

 Kind Self-Talk Phrases to Calm Frustration and Soothe Mom Anger